DreamWalkerXZ/vision-llm-web-agent/README.md

 - Python 3.12+
 - [uv](https://docs.astral.sh/uv/) package manager
+- If you use a local LLM
   - VRAM: Minimum 20GB (40GB+ recommended for better performance)

 ### Installation